Karu2005/KARTIK/README.md

 # KARTIK
-This is my first git repositry
+This is my first Git Repository